-- 10. Uniform.
+- 10. Food arrangements Food and drink may be consumed only in the canteen and only during school breaks.
+We advise that parents pack a light snack on days where their son/daughter is staying until 5.30 pm.
+Please note that we are a nut-free school.
+Parents are required to disclose any food allergies/intolerances that their child may have when they join the school and to provide a timely update of any changes.
+This information will be shared with relevant staff.
+Pupils are not allowed to possess chewing gum in school.
+We provide a well-balanced nutritious meal at lunchtime and pupils are expected to ensure that they eat responsibly. - 11.
+Uniform.
 Uniform must be clean, neat, tidy and worn properly in accordance with the Clothing List.
 Pupils must arrive and leave the school in full school uniform.
 Pupils representing the school in any capacity must wear school uniform.
-Long hair must be tied back at all times and hair should not be dyed an unnatural colour.
+Long hair must be tied back at all times for pupils in Years 7 and 8 and for studio lessons in Years 9, 10 and 11.
+Hair should not be dyed an unnatural colour.
 Hair should be clean, tidy, conventionally styled and kept off the face.
 Pupils may wear stud earrings to a maximum of one in each ear.
 Nail varnish may not be worn with the school uniform.
 Any additional jewellery, with the exception of watches, including necklaces and bracelets (other than Medical Alert bracelets) are prohibited and may be confiscated if worn.
 No smart watches are allowed.
 Visible body-piercings and tattoos are not permitted, tongue-piercings are forbidden because of the impact on a person's ability to sing/speak clearly.
-Pupils in Year 7 9 are not allowed to wear makeup, if they are found to be wearing it they will be sent to the School Office to remove it.
+Pupils in Years 7 - 9 are not allowed to wear make-up; if they are found to be wearing it, they will be sent to the School Office to remove it.
 Pupils may be sent home if they consistently arrive at school incorrectly dressed.
 Lanyards and security passes are an essential part of ensuring the safety of our staff and pupils whilst onsite.
-Pupils are required to wear their colour-coded lanyard at all times unless they are taking part in a vocational lesson - 11.
+Pupils are required to wear their colour-coded lanyard at all times unless they are taking part in a vocational lesson, when it should be stored safely in their school bag. - 12.
 Possessions.
 The school does not accept responsibility for accidental damage or loss of personal property.
 Uniform and possessions must be clearly marked with the pupil's name and locked in their lockers when not in use.
 Pupils are actively discouraged from leaving their school bags (containing valuables) lying around school and in changing rooms.
-The School cannot accept responsibility for such valuable items if they are brought to school. - 12.
+The School cannot accept responsibility for such valuable items if they are brought to school. - 13.
 Pupils are expected to respect and look after school property.
 Any vandalism will be treated as a serious offence and appropriate action taken.
-Any damage to school property must be reported immediately and can result in a bill being raised for repair or replacement. - 13.
-It is strictly forbidden to bring the following items into school; firearms, airguns, fireworks, catapults, BB guns, knives or related implements or weapons. - 14.
+Any damage to school property must be reported immediately and can result in a bill being raised for repair or replacement.

+- 14. It is strictly forbidden to bring the following items into school; firearms, airguns, fireworks, catapults, BB guns, pepper sprays, knives or related implements or weapons. - 15.
 Bicycles/Scooters.
-Pupils are permitted to ride a bicycle/scooter to school, a helmet must be worn.
+Pupils are permitted to ride a bicycle/scooter to school; a helmet must be worn.
 Responsibility for the security of a bicycle lies with the owner.
 We would recommend that pupils use insurance approved D-Locks.